How Much Light (Watts or Lumens) Does a Room Need?

 WHAT IS ACCENT LIGHTING?

-Accent or task lighting may include table lamps, floor lamps, wall sconces, recessed/pot lights/under cabinet lighting, etc… and in a pinch, accent lighting with the right wattage will do the job when there isn’t a central light fixture.
+Accent or task lighting may include table lamps, floor lamps, wall sconces, recessed/pot lights/under-cabinet lighting, etc. In a pinch, accent lighting with the right wattage will do the job when there isn’t a central light fixture.

-- Accent lighting is what highlights the features of your home, lets you do specific tasks (task lighting) and creates ambience.
-Even if your central light is doing the job, accent lighting just adds to the overall appeal of the room.
+- Accent lighting highlights the features of your home, allows you to perform specific tasks (task lighting), and creates a sense of ambiance.
+Even if your central light is doing the job, accent lighting just adds to the room’s overall appeal.

-- A lamps shade that is white or off-white will shed a brighter light than a dark or coloured lampshade.
+- A white or off-white lampshade will shed a brighter light than a dark or colored lampshade.

-- In the average room, you should have three accents lights, that would create a triangle if you drew a line between them (as shown in the above photo)
+- In the average room, you should have three accent lights that would create a triangle if you drew a line between them (as shown in the above photo)

 Well, I hope you found this article en-LIGHT-ening (mwah-ha-ha).